| This is the reference page for the HTML pre-processor GTML. It describes

 List of files to processed is cleared after each project file treatment.

-To specify a filename, just add it after the `-M ' argument, with a
+the GNUmakefilename.
+To specify a filename, just add it after the `-M' argument, with a